- CONTACT US

 To paraphrase Pogo, "We've seen the enemy, and it is us".

 Chronic diseases are on the rise in the United States, and the cost to employers is enormous.
-But many of these diseases can be properly controlled and treated.
+Many of these diseases can be properly controlled, treated or prevented.

-Did you know that over 70% of medical claims are due to lifestyle-related factors?
+- Over 70% of medical claims are due to lifestyle-related factors.

-Did you know that individuals with chronic conditions account for nearly 80% of inpatient hospital visits, and almost 85% of prescription drug use?*
+- Individuals with chronic conditions account for nearly 80% of inpatient hospital visits, and almost 85% of prescription drug use.*

-More employers today are willing to invest in disease management and other health improvement strategies.
+More employers today are willing to invest in disease management, wellness programs and other health improvement strategies.
 The payoff can be a lowering of the medical cost 'trend line', which can have dramatic impact on the bottom line.

 C.M.
-Smith can help employers design strategies to address chronic diseases such as diabetes, heart disease, and asthma.
+Smith helps employers design strategies that address chronic diseases such as diabetes, heart disease, and asthma.
 These strategies are one way to address the 10% of your covered population who account for over 70% of your claim cost.
 We also offer onsite employee coaching and wellness programs that can help minimize future health risks in your workforce.

-- Recommend PHM strategy, goals, objectives and programs
+- Recommended PHM strategy, goals, objectives and programs

 - Review of all PHM contracts (i.e. wellness, disease management, case management, EAP, disability, workers’ compensation)